TIBCOSoftware/snappydata/docs/install.md

 ### Introduction

-The `snappy-ec2` script present in the SnappyData's ec2 directory, enables users to quickly launch and manage SnappyData clusters on Amazon EC2.
+The `snappy-ec2` script present in the SnappyData's **ec2** directory, enables users to quickly launch and manage SnappyData clusters on Amazon EC2.
 You can also configure the individual nodes of the cluster by providing properties in specific conf files which the script reads before launching the cluster.

 The `snappy-ec2` script has been derived from the `spark-ec2` script available in [Apache Spark 1.6](https://github.com/apache/spark/tree/branch-1.6/ec2).

 ###Prerequisites

 * Ensure that you have an existing AWS account with required permissions to launch EC2 resources.
+* Create an EC2 key pair in the region where you want to launch the SnappyData Cloud cluster
 * Using the AWS Secret Access Key and the Access Key ID, set the two environment variables, `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID`. <br> Refer to the Amazon documentation for more information on [generating your own key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 <br>If you already have set up the AWS Command Line Interface on your local machine, the script automatically detects and uses the credentials from the AWS credentials file.
 You can find this information from the AWS IAM console.